Safeguarding & Prevent Policy

 • Provides a safe environment for learners to study in.

-• Takes appropriate steps to ensure work placements are adequately equipped to support the learner in their training and safeguard the learner’s welfare.
+• Takes appropriate steps to ensure work placements are adequately equipped to support the learner in their training and safeguard the learner’s welfare, where appropriate.

-• Actively promotes safe practices and encourages learners to identify potential risks.
+• Actively promotes safe practices and encourages learner to identify potential risks.

 • Learners who attend sub-contracted provision are safe and that internal safeguarding policies and procedures are in place and are being followed.